danveloper/gormish/README.md

 Notes
 ---
 I hate -- with a firey passion -- XML configuration files, so this application has an entirely annotation-driven Spring configuration.
-Additional configuration, like DataSource is consumed through Spring's ConfigSlurper and incorporated into the application context in the same way that Grails would natively do this.
+Additional configuration, like DataSource is consumed through Groovy's ConfigSlurper and incorporated into the application context in the same way that Grails would natively do this.

 Hints
 ---